ananfito/ananfito/README.md

 - 👋 Hi, I’m @codebyfifi
+- I'm a former HS mathematics teacher currently living in SE Asia.
-- 👀 I’m interested in learning to code to create apps and webpages
+- 👀 I’m interested in learning to code to become a data analyst/scienctist
 - 🌱 I’m currently learning python
-- 📫 How to reach me via email nanfitospace@gmail.com or via Twitter http://twitter.com/wordsbyfifi or via Instagram http://instagram.com/haikubyfifi
+- 📫 How to reach me via email nanfitospace@gmail.com

 <!---
 codebyfifi/codebyfifi is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.